-You can perform a couple of checks to see if AM is up and running, depending on your requirements.
+You can perform a couple of checks to see if AM is up and running, depending on your requirements and AM version.

 You can use the following endpoints to check if an instance is running and ready to handle requests: